rackerlabs/csi-marconi/README.rst

 ---------------------------

 #.
 Clone this git repo to your tsung controller.
 #.
-Copy the .tsung directory from load/*/.tsung to the home directory (~), of your tsung controller.
+Copy the .tsung directory from load/*/.tsung to the home directory (~), on your tsung controller.
     * happy_path directory has load tests with only positive scenarios.
     * all_scenarios directory has tests with positive and negative scenarios
 #.
 Update the tsung.xml